Eda-Inal/Eda-Inal/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on software as much as I can.
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning redux
 - 📫 How to reach me: edainalisil@gmail.com